mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

-Let output all namespaces in the current cluster `kubectl get namespaces`{{execute}}
+Let's output all namespaces in the current cluster

+`kubectl get namespaces`{{execute}}

  We can also use the shortened namepace opttion  `kubectl get ns`

- Let's create a couple namspaces and and deployment containers
+ Let's create a couple namspaces and deploy container applications
  - create frontend namespace:

    `kubectl create namespace frontend`{{execute}}